stephenrdoyle/ancient_trichuris/03_code/ancient_trichuris.workbook.md

 ```

-# script for mapping modern samples
+# script for mapping modern samples - these are all paired-end (PE) reads
 ```shell
 #!/bin/bash
 # map PE reads